 23999 King Rd, Brownstown Charter Township, MI

 Step out of Toledo and take a quick drive to Thorn Park!
 With a variety of ways to cool-off, the entire family can enjoy themselves.
-Pack a picnic and soak up the rays all day.
+Pack a picnic and soak up the rays all day (but please note that food and drinks are not allowed in the gated splash area).
+The splash pad is open at 50 percent capacity due to COVID, so give them a call to make sure they are open before you go.
 Admission is $2/hr.
 The park is open 11am-1pm, 1:30-3:30, and 4-6pm for Brownstown residents.
 Visit brownstownrec.org for more information.

 White Star Quarry